 What Is A Contour Interval On A Topographic Map.
 A contour line is a line drawn on a topographic map to indicate ground elevation or depression.
 If the numbers associated with specific.

-If the numbers associated with specific.
+Contour Intervals On A Topographic Map - World Map Atlas (Chris Gomez) If the numbers associated with specific.
 Index contours are bold or thicker lines that appear at every fifth contour line.
 Generally, there are totally distinct contour intervals for various maps.

 Index contours are bold or thicker lines that appear at every fifth contour line.